GarciaInes/Scrum-Mastering/README.md

 You can also ping me here or at https://twitter.com/inescapinezka OR https://www.linkedin.com/in/inesgarciaagile/ for support if need be!

-Under 5 minutes food for thought on the "Stop Doing Scrum?!", debunking the myth muddle: [watch](https://www.youtube.com/watch?v=PVWEhnIJJXw)
+**BONUS**: Under 5 minutes food for thought on the "Stop Doing Scrum?!", debunking the myth muddle: [watch](https://www.youtube.com/watch?v=PVWEhnIJJXw)